 Kyle Marie Stock, '10

-Kyle Marie Stock is the Legislative Fellow at the Center for Reproductive Rights in New York City.
-Prior to joining the Center, Kyle was the George M. Fleming Health Law Fellow at the Southwest Women's Law Center in Albuquerque, New Mexico.
-Originally from the Mitten State, Kyle moved to Austin immediately after her graduation from the University of Michigan.
+Kyle Marie Stock is the Model States Policy Manager at Raising Women’s Voices in New York City where she works to ensure that women and LGBT friendly policies are implemented during health care reform.
+Prior to joining RWV, Kyle served as the Legislative Fellow at the Center for Reproductive Rights where she monitored state legislation related to reproductive health care.
+After law school, Kyle worked as the George M. Fleming Health Law Fellow at the Southwest Women's Law Center in Albuquerque, New Mexico.
+Originally from the Great Lakes State, Kyle moved to Austin immediately after her graduation from the University of Michigan.
 During law school, Kyle co-founded the Texas Chapter of Law Students for Reproductive Justice and served as the Vice President of the Public Interest Law Association.
 She also participated in the Capital Punishment and Immigration clinics and worked as a research assistant for the Center for Women in Law.
 During her summers, Kyle worked at the Texas Civil Rights Project in San Juan, Texas and the Texas Advocacy Project in Austin.

 Stephanie Taylor, '10

-Stephanie was awarded the UT Law Justice Corps Julius Glickman Fellowship in Public Interest Law to work for two years with American Gateways in Austin, a local non-profit that provides free and low-cost legal services for immigrants and refugees.
-At American Gateways, Stephanie will work to address the consequences of criminal convictions in the immigration context.
-A native of South Texas, Stephanie graduated suma cum laude from the University of Texas at Brownsville.
+Stephanie was awarded the Texas Law Justice Corps Julius Glickman Fellowship in Public Interest Law to work for two years with American Gateways in Austin, a local non-profit that provides free and low-cost legal services for immigrants and refugees.
+During her fellowship, Stephanie worked to address the consequences of criminal convictions in the immigration context.
+At the end of her fellowship, Stephanie stayed on as a staff attorney at American Gateways where she currently works on detention issues at the T. Don Hutto Residential Center.
+A native of South Texas, Stephanie graduated summa cum laude from the University of Texas at Brownsville.
 During law school, she worked as an advanced student in the Immigration Clinic, participated in the Criminal Defense Clinic and the Transnational Worker Rights Clinic, and was co-president of the Public Interest Law Association and a Public Service Scholar with the Justice Center.
 During her law school summers she worked in Boston with the National Immigration Project of the National Lawyers Guild and for the South Texas Pro Bono Asylum Representation Project in Harlingen.

 - "My advice to students interested in public interest law is to start early.
 The public interest law community is a tightly knit group so take advantage of the mentor directory during your 1L year.
 Talking to former students who are now public interest attorneys is a great way to forge new relationships and create opportunities.
 I would also encourage all students, regardless of whether they want to practice public interest law, to take a clinic.
 It is a unique opportunity to gain hands-on legal training while working with some of the best legal minds in the country."